Everything I Am (Kanye West song): Composition and lyrics

 The song combines elements of Public Enemy's "Bring the Noise" with Prince Phillip Mitchell's "If We Can't Be Lovers" on its hook.
 This led to their then-members Chuck D, Eric Sadler, and Hank Shocklee being credited as songwriters, the first of whom is pictured above.

 Musically, "Everything I Am" is a sparse hip hop ballad, with elements of soul, pop, and gospel music.
 The song incorporates piano and brief vocal elements from the first few seconds of "If We Can't Be Lovers" by Mitchell, adding a riff throughout and loops on the hook.
 It also features elements from Public Enemy's "Bring the Noise", which appear on the hook too and the single's line "here we go again" is used.
 DJ Premier solely contributes scratches, delivering these for the line and piano loops.
 The song utilizes a soft melody that consists of a Rhodes piano, bass guitar, and strings.

 In the lyrics of "Everything I Am", West engages in self-examination as he recognizes his insecurities and that they make him the person he is.
-West raps "Everything I'm not made me everything I am" on the hook, paraphrasing how he imagined Gandi telling someone: "Everything you're not made you everything you are."
+West raps "Everything I'm not made me everything I am" on the hook, paraphrasing how he imagined Gandhi telling someone: "Everything you're not made you everything you are."
 The hook also suggests West's answer to those questioning him combining different styles and uses this to define himself in opposition, while he acknowledges he received the beat from Common then "made it to a jam".
 West indicates the differences between himself and other musicians as he uses introspection on the first verse, admitting to never being as "picture perfect" as Beyoncé nor wearing seasonal clothes like fellow rappers Cam'ron and will.i.am.
 He later addresses the consequences of his outbursts at award shows, forgetting about the NAACP Image Awards and awards like those won by India Arie for the "Nigga, Please" or "I Gotta A Lotta Cheese" awards.
 The rapper attacks gangsta rap for promoting violence in the final verse as he compassionately mentions Chicago's endemic gun violence problem, which led to over 600 caskets in 2006.